 My name is Denise Burt and I’m a graphic artist.
 I was born and raised in New Zealand and attended the Elam School of Fine Arts, Auckland (1990–1993) where I studied photography.
 After art school, I spent six years living in London where I worked as a freelancer for a range of design and advertising agencies, designing everything from Viagra advertisements to Disney film posters.

 I moved to Copenhagen in 2000 and since then I have been working as an independent graphic designer for mostly music clients both in Denmark and internationally.
 I design in many different media and formats, but creating artwork for recorded music has been the main part of my output.
-Between 2004 and 2016, I’ve produced designs for over 300 CDs.
+Since 2004, I’ve produced designs for over 400 CDs.

 You can read about how I got into designing for contemporary classical music in the INTRODUCTION.

 Denise Burt’s website

 A big thank you to all the composers and artists featured in these stories.

 Thank you to all the generous individuals who make their images available through creative commons licenses – and also to the ever-growing number of institutions who are releasing their collections online and in the public domain.